I say how to not yell at your kids to grab your attention because we all raise our voices at some time or another.

 Loud Voice

-The part of the brain which controls anger is the same part of the brain that controls the amygdala.
+The part of the brain that controls anger is the same part of the brain that controls the amygdala.
 This is the part of your brain that controls your autonomic nervous system.

-It means that if you’re feeling angry, stressed, anxious or just plain ole’ cranky, the same part of your brain tells your body to go into fight or flight mode.
+It means that if you’re feeling angry, stressed, anxious, or just plain cranky, the same part of your brain tells your body to go into fight-or-flight mode.

 If you don’t take control of your body and mind before the fight or fight kicks in, you’ll find yourself doing something you regret later.